-- (a) patients who would not be expected to require cardiac surgery regardless of the outcome of the angioplasty; or - (b) patients for whom there is a low risk of requiring urgent cardiac bypass surgery. - (2) Emergency coronary angioplasty may be performed in a private hospital only in a case of - (a) cardiogenic shock; or - (b) acute myocardial infarction, where thrombolytic therapy is relatively contraindicated, or found to be ineffective; or - (c) acute myocardial infarction where the coronary artery anatomy is known and the lesion is suitable for angioplasty. - (3) A patient requiring emergency coronary angioplasty may not be transferred from another hospital to the private hospital and must be transferred to the nearest public hospital with a cardiac catheterisation unit that can undertake emergency procedures. - Patients for whom there is a high or moderate (4) risk of requiring urgent coronary artery bypass surgery, including patients who would require ambulance standby or cardiac surgery operating theatre standby, are to be transferred to the public hospital with cardiac nearest a catheterisation unit that can undertake emergency procedures.
+- (a) patients who would not be expected to require cardiac surgery regardless of the outcome of the angioplasty; or - (b) patients for whom there is a low risk of requiring urgent cardiac bypass surgery. - (2) Emergency coronary angioplasty may be performed in a private hospital only in a case of - (a) cardiogenic shock; or - (b) acute myocardial infarction, where thrombolytic therapy is relatively contraindicated, or found to be ineffective; or - (c) acute myocardial infarction where the coronary artery anatomy is known and the lesion is suitable for angioplasty. - (3) A patient requiring emergency coronary angioplasty may not be transferred from another hospital to the private hospital and must be transferred to the nearest public hospital with a cardiac catheterisation unit that can undertake emergency procedures. - Patients for whom there is a high or moderate (4) risk of requiring urgent coronary artery bypass surgery, including patients who would require ambulance standby or cardiac surgery operating theatre standby, are to be transferred to the public hospital with cardiac nearest а catheterisation unit that undertake can emergency procedures.

-- (5) Angioplasty may be performed at a private hospital only by a cardiologist who has performed at least 75 angioplasty procedures in the previous 12 months. - (6) Morbidity records on a person having coronary angioplasty at the private hospital are to be provided to the Secretary in an approved form and the records are to be provided in respect of each year before 31 March in the following year or at any other time when requested by the Secretary. - (7) A private hospital authorised to provide cardiac catheterisation services - (a) must have a written policy in respect of all of the following matters: - (i) the criteria for the admission of patients to cardiac catheterisation; - (ii) the program of care for patients following cardiac catheterisation; - (iii) the numbers and qualifications of medical practitioners and nursing staff available to the private hospital and the numbers of any such staff on duty for each shift; - (iv) the qualifications of those practitioners and staff; - (v) the provision made for the transfer of patients to another hospital that provides a higher level of medical service; and
+- (5) Angioplasty may be performed at a private hospital only by a cardiologist who has performed, in the previous 12 months, at least the number of angioplasty procedures recommended in the Position Statement on Performance of, and Support Facilities for, a Primary Percutaneous Coronary Intervention Service issued by the Cardiac Society of Australia and New Zealand. - (6) Morbidity records on a person having coronary angioplasty at the private hospital are to be provided to the Secretary in an approved form and the records are to be provided in respect of each year before 31 March in the following year or at any other time when requested by the Secretary. - (7) A private hospital authorised to provide cardiac catheterisation services - (a) must have a written policy in respect of each of the following matters: - (i) the criteria for the admission of patients to cardiac catheterisation; - (ii) the program of care for patients following cardiac catheterisation; - (iii) the numbers and qualifications of medical practitioners and nursing staff available to the private hospital and the numbers of any such staff on duty for each shift;

-- (b) must have a written policy giving full details of the quality assurance procedures established by the private hospital concerning cardiac catheterisation services; and - (c) must have a suitable number of appropriate staff, including a specialist director of cardiac catheterisation services, registered nursing staff with relevant experience and allied health staff; and - (d) must have an in-patient orientation and education program; and - (e) if the private hospital is not authorised to carry out open heart surgery, must have contingency arrangements with a nearby hospital capable of performing open heart surgery for the transfer of patients in an emergency.
+- (iv) the qualifications of those practitioners and staff; - (v) the provision made for the transfer of patients to another hospital that provides a higher level of medical service; and - (b) must have a written policy giving full details of the quality assurance procedures established by the private hospital concerning cardiac catheterisation services; and - (c) must have a suitable number of appropriate staff, including a specialist director of cardiac catheterisation services, registered nursing staff with relevant experience and allied health staff; and - (d) must have an in-patient orientation and education program; and - (e) if the private hospital is not authorised to carry out open heart surgery, must have contingency arrangements with a nearby hospital capable of performing open heart surgery for the transfer of patients in an emergency.

-4. Retention of clinical records
+4. Retention of health records

-The films or other archival media on which a cardiac catheterisation procedure is recorded must be kept for at least 3 years after the date when the procedure was carried out.
+The films or other archival media on which a cardiac catheterisation procedure is recorded must be kept for at least 3 years after the date of the procedure.

-- (1) An identification band must be fitted around a wrist or an ankle of a cardiac catheterisation patient. - (2) The patient's name and date of birth and the attending medical practitioner's name must be written indelibly and legibly on the band.
+- (1) An identification band must be fitted around a wrist or an ankle of a cardiac catheterisation patient admitted to a private hospital. - (2) The patient's name and date of birth and the attending medical practitioner's name must be written indelibly and legibly on the band.